MichThyreum/Assignment-2/README.md

 Customer 1 – Last Name: Scape

 Step 9: Under “Step 2: Upload Documents (up to 2)” click on the “Browse Files” button.
 Please note the Test case documents are available in the GitHub Code.
-To download these documents please click on the Test Case Documents folder on the gihub code space, this will list all 5 documents that are part of the test case.
+To download these documents please click on the Test Case Documents folder on the github code space, this will list all 5 documents that are part of the test case.
 Right click each file and press download on each document.
 Save these documents in a place they can be accessed easily.

 Step 10: Test Case 1: Upload Investigation Letters (documents titled Investigation Outcome Letter and Investigation Commencement Letter).